All Episodes

 Here's what's depressing, though.

-It's gonna make me sad.
+It's going to make me sad.

 No matter what they find in Hillary's emails, Democrats won't care.